jdidion/atropos/doc/readme.rst

 5. The ability to write interleaved FASTQ output.
 6. A progress bar, and other minor usability enhancements.

+Also note that one potential downside of Atropos is that it requires python 3.3+.
+If you require python 2.7 support, you can still use `Cutadapt <https://github.com/marcelm/cutadapt>`_.

 Atropos finds and removes adapter sequences, primers, poly-A tails and other types of unwanted sequence from your high-throughput sequencing reads.